 In 1943, in the Russian front, the decorated leader Rolf Steiner is promoted to Sergeant after another successful mission.
 Meanwhile the upper-class and arrogant Prussian Captain Hauptmann ...
 See full summary »

-In this story of the early days of daylight bombing raids over Germany, General Frank Savage must take command of a "hard luck" bomber group.
-Much of the story deals with his struggle to whip his group into a diciplined fighting unit in spite of heavy losses, and withering attacks by German fighters over thier targets.
+In this story of the early days of daylight bombing raids over Nazi Germany, General Frank Savage must take command of a "hard luck" bomber group.
+Much of the story deals with his struggle to whip his group into a disciplined fighting unit in spite of heavy losses, and withering attacks by German fighters over their targets.
 Actual combat footage is used in this tense war drama.
 Written by

 KC Hunt <firstname.lastname@example.org>